 The academy's shareholding in the wholly owned subsidiary, Lady Castle Nursery Limited, is included in the Balance Sheet at the cost of the share capital owned less any impairment.
-There is no readily available market value and the cost of valuation exceeds the benefit derived.

 Financial Instruments

 The academy trust only holds basic financial instruments as defined in FRS 102.
 The financial assets and financial liabilities of the academy trust and their measurement basis are as follows: